AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 6. Configure basic traffic policy to allow traffic
 -----------------------------------------------------------

 In this step, we will configure a basic traffic security policy that allows traffic to pass through the firewall.
-Given that aviatrix gateways will only forward traffic from TGW to LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.
+Given that Aviatrix gateways will only forward traffic from TGW to LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.